Giuliopime/Vote-Tracker-js-API-wrapper/README.md

 # Vote Tracker js API wrapper
 ## Info
-Unofficial wrapper for Vote Tracker Discord bot API.
+An unofficial wrapper for the [Vote Tracker Discord bot](https://discord.com/oauth2/authorize?client_id=479688142908162059&scope=bot&permissions=268561472) API.

-**To use Vote Tracker API you must request an API key to [Xavinlol](https://github.com/Xavinlol) (the creator of Vote Tracker Bot and all its related content).**
+**To use the Vote Tracker API you must request an API token to [Xavinlol](https://github.com/Xavinlol) (the creator of Vote Tracker and all its related content).**
 You can do that by joining [Vote Tracker's Support Server](https://discord.gg/4WzJWuq).

 ## Installation